FSX/misaka/docs/pages/manual.md

 For the `compile_cython` command you need to have Cython installed.
 And [Git][] needs to be installed to make the `update_vendor` command effective.

-You have to manually run `git submodule foreach git pull` before running the `update_vendor` command so the most recent files are downloaded first.
+You have to run the following commands before running the `update_vendor` command so the most recent files are downloaded first.
+Beware that the C API of Sundown can be changed in newer version.
+Don't run this command unless you know what you're doing.

+    git submodule init
+    git submodule update
+    git submodule foreach git pull origin master python setup.py update_vendor

 To run the unit tests [HTML Tidy][] must be installed first.